Loganstrong/Project-Progress-Report/README.md

 2. What is your particular role in the project?

-My role is ot help create webapge for the website.
+My role is to help create webapge for the website.

 3. What have you done personally in the two weeks leading up to today?